We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Replacing most of the body’s carbohydrate intake with fat causes it to be better at burning fat for energy.
 Usually, cells use blood sugar — which comes from carbohydrates — to create energy.
 But when there are more ketones (fat molecules) in the blood than blood sugar, the body will burn stored fat instead.
 This metabolic state is called ketosis.

 The diet isn’t new.
-It’s actually been used for decades as a treatment for children with epilepsy whose seizures weren’t responding to medication.
-You see, have shown that the keto diet is effective for reducing seizures.
-Because of this, researchers believe it may also have positive benefits for other neurological conditions, like autism, Alzheimer’s, Parkinson’s, multiple sclerosis, traumatic brain injuries, and brain tumors.
+It’s actually been used for centuries as a treatment for children with epilepsy whose seizures weren’t responding to medication.
+You see,

 But keto is most popular for its weight loss benefits.
 The diet is often used to help control hunger and boost weight loss in people who are obese.
 It may also help with blood sugar control in people with type 2 diabetes.